What is a pit bike?

 |Seat Height||37 inches (94 cm) – HEIGHEST SEAT|

 There really is a surprising amount of choice in the pit bike/mini bike classes.
 With Chinese build quality on the up and more traditional Japanese bikes easy to convert, you can end up with a cool pit bike.
 From weekend fun in the fields to mini bike competitions, there is something here for all riders.
+Learn more about the best dirt bikes for 10 year olds.

 Have fun out there